-This last week we adventured to the Alosian Oasis in the Choose Your Own Adventure style.
+This last month we adventured to the Alosian Oasis.

 However, I realized if someone wanted to read the whole adventure, they’d have to bounce around the blog and decipher my code.
 So I decided to make life easier for anyone who either missed the adventure or wanted to read the story as a whole.

 Thank you to everyone who participated these past few weeks!

 You can find the whole story below without having to bounce around.
 Enjoy!

 You carry a message from the village council.
 They trusted you because the trek to the Alosians is long and hard and you’re the most experienced carrier they have even though you are also the youngest.